nathdep/SMEP24/manual.md

 ## Value

-an environment stored to a list object of the bifactor simulation environment
+an environment stored to a list object of the 2PL simulation environment